Why Is Aspect Ratio Important?

 - You may see a large dip in quality when attempting to shoot a ratio that’s larger than the ratio of your camera’s sensor:

 - If your sensor’s ratio is 4:3 (a micro four-thirds camera), your best bet is to shoot in 4:3 or 1:1.
-If you try to shoot in 3:2 or 16:9 with this sensor, you will find you’ll have to crop your photo substantially (which will mean a drop in image quality).
+If you try to shoot in 3:2 or 16:9 with this sensor, you may end up having to crop your photo substantially (which will mean a drop in image quality).

 In the next few sections, we’ll dig deeper into aspect ratios and discuss: